FarronF/limerick-council-meetings/meetings/2024/02/19-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 15th January 2024.md

  A recognised Conservation Engineering Consultancy has been appointed following

-completion of the requisite procurement process.---
+completion of the requisite procurement process.
+---
 6

  A recognised Conservation Architect Practice has been appointed following completion